 The typical approach to treating scoliosis in children is simply to “watch and wait” and see how the curve progresses.
-But… you don’t have to “watch and wait, as most juvenile scoliosis curves are at high risk of worsening without any treatment.
+But… you don’t have to “watch and wait!
+Most juvenile scoliosis curves are at high risk of worsening without any treatment.

 Scoliosis in children, also referred to as Pediatric Scoliosis or Juvenile Scoliosis is a condition in which a child’s spine is curved sideways, and the cause is unknown.